kg4vdk/station_build/README.md

 The station_build.sh script is easily readable and contains many comments to help newer users understand what it is doing.
 You can easily modify it to suit your needs and automate the build process of your own digital station.

 Please, take the time to read through this README, as well as the station_build.sh file before blindly running it on your system.
-I promise this script **will not** work if you fail to read these files.

 ---

 This script will help you get the following software installed:
 - hamlib (source)
 - fldigi, flrig, flmsg, flwrap, and flamp (source)
-- wsjt-x (deb)
+- wsjt-x (source)
 - js8call (appimage)
 - hamrs (appimage)